The world’s first regenerative cotton grown under agroforestry

-A globally relevant case study: thanks to the support of the Armani Group, a pioneering protocol for cotton grown in forest-based agriculture is moving forward in southern Italy – while the first 1,000 T-shirts reach store shelves
+A globally relevant case study: supported by the Armani Group, a pioneering protocol for cotton grown through agroforestry is moving forward – while the first 1,000 T-shirts reach store shelves

 Armani’s Cotton T-Shirt: Made and Sourced in Italy

-From the 2023 harvest, on July 17, 2025, Giorgio Armani introduced the first thousand T-shirts made from Italian regenerative cotton.
-Available in a handful of stores across Europe, the T-shirts enter the main line collection — a tribute to Mr. Armani, who wore a cotton T-shirt every day.
-Cotton is now the most widely used natural fiber in the world, second only to synthetics.
-But cotton cannot be grown just anywhere; soil and climate must be right.
-Puglia is an ideal region for cotton, where the plant thrives in heat reaching 43–45°C (109–113°F).
+With the 2023 harvest, on July 17, 2025, Giorgio Armani presented for sale around one thousand T-shirts made from cotton grown under Italian regenerative agriculture: available in a handful of stores across Europe, the T-shirts enter the first-line collection, a tribute to Mr. Armani, who wore a cotton T-shirt every day.
+Cotton is the most widely used natural fibre in the world — second only to synthetics overall.
+Cotton cannot be grown everywhere; soil and climate must be suitable.
+Puglia is ideal for cotton, where the plant thrives in heat reaching 43 to even 45°C (109–113°F).

 CREA Bari and Giorgio Armani: the test fields in Rutigliano, and Professor Scarascia of the European Forest Institute (EFI)

-The Council for Agricultural Research (CREA) in Bari oversees seven experimental farms across Puglia.
-One of them — the historic Venezian-Scarascia farm, formerly part of the Agronomic Laboratory of Bari — spans about 20 hectares.
-Thanks to funding from the Armani Group, the first cotton seeds were planted here in the spring of 2023, covering 5 of the 20 hectares.
-Ginning took place in Sicily; spinning was carried out by Filbest in the province of Florence.
+The Council for Agricultural Research and Economics — CREA in Bari — oversees seven experimental farms across Italy; four are located in Puglia.
+One of them, the Venezian-Scarascia farm, formerly part of Bari’s Experimental Agronomic Institute, spans about 20 hectares of publicly owned land.
+Thanks to funding from the Armani Group, the first cotton seeds were planted in spring 2023 across 5 of these 20 hectares.
+Ginning was carried out in Sicily; spinning took place at Filbest in the province of Florence.

-Cotton grown in agroforestry is part of this protocol.
-Professor Giuseppe Scarascia recounts a recent visit to Uzbekistan, which hosts one of the world’s largest conferences on cotton cultivation.
-Among all the international examples presented, the only agroforestry cotton project highlighted was the one underway in Puglia — the very project described here.
+Cotton cultivated under agroforestry is part of this protocol.
+Professor Giuseppe Scarascia-Mugnozza of the European Forest Institute, who coordinates the experimental project in Puglia, recounts a recent visit to Uzbekistan, where perhaps the world’s most extensive congress on agronomic techniques for cotton was held.
+Among all the international examples presented, the only instance of cotton cultivated through agroforestry was the very experiment underway in Puglia.

 Farming techniques: conventional and organic

-The old saying “send the kids to the fields” is less true than ever.
-Modern farming requires technical expertise and sophisticated tools that not everyone has access to.
-Irrigation systems, for example, rely on complex mathematical formulas tested repeatedly in laboratories.
+The old saying “send the kids to work the land” is less true than ever.
+Modern agriculture requires technical knowledge and tools that not everyone has access to.
+Irrigation alone is determined using complex mathematical formulas tested repeatedly in laboratories.

-Organic agriculture, Corti says, “is more an ideology than a system.
+Organic agriculture, Corti notes, “is more an ideology than a system.
 Yields decrease.
-Synthetic inputs like fertilizers and pesticides decrease — but there is no scientific evidence that organic farming results in a lower environmental impact.”
+Synthetic inputs like fertilizers and pesticides decrease — but there is no scientific evidence showing a lower environmental impact.”

 Regenerative agriculture and agroforestry

-In agroforestry and regenerative systems, soil must remain covered year-round.
-In Rutigliano, cotton covers the soil in summer; winter brings cover crops such as legumes, which fix nitrogen from the atmosphere.
-Plant diversity increases within each hectare — always with economic value in mind: figs for food, carob for animal feed, mulberry trees for a potential revival of Italy’s silk supply chain.
+In agroforestry, as in all regenerative systems, the soil remains covered with vegetation.
+Here in Rutigliano, cotton covers the fields in summer; in winter, cover crops are sown.
+Legumes absorb nitrogen from the atmosphere and fix it into the soil.
+Plant diversity increases – and every species must have economic value: figs for food, carob for livestock, mulberry for a potential revival of Italy’s silk supply chain.

 Agroforestry: experimentation and irrigation procedures

-Cotton’s main challenge is water demand.
-While food crops like tomatoes require more than twice as much water as cotton, the efficiency of agroforestry is striking: one cubic meter of water can produce 0.7 kilograms of cotton fiber and seed — compared to 0.4 kilograms reported in conventional agriculture.
+For cotton, water demand remains a central issue.
+If food crops such as tomatoes require more than twice as much water as cotton, then one cubic metre of water under agroforestry yields 0.7 kilograms of cotton fibre and seed – a figure higher than the 0.4 kilograms indicated in the literature on conventional agriculture.

-In December, after harvesting the fiber, cotton plants are mechanically shredded.
-The organic fragments remain on the ground for a few weeks, then a shallow tilling — no deeper than 10 cm — incorporates them into the soil.
-Deep plowing is never used: the soil should not be exposed to air.
-It must remain covered with vegetation year-round, allowing photosynthesis to continue and preventing stored carbon from oxidizing.
+In December, after boll harvesting, cotton plants are shredded.
+The organic fragments remain on the soil surface for several weeks; then shallow tillage, no deeper than 10 centimetres, incorporates them.
+Deep ploughing never occurs: soil must never be exposed.
+It must remain covered year-round, ensuring continuous photosynthesis and preventing soil carbon from oxidising.

 Certifications and Digital Passport: Regenagri audits

-The Digital Passport: scanning a QR code on the garment label opens a page showing the full journey of the T-shirt — from raw material to the packaging delivered at checkout.
-The Digital Passport displays certifications and all the evidence supporting the product’s traceability and integrity.
+The Digital Passport: scanning a QR code on the label reveals a detailed sheet describing each step the T-shirt has undergone, from raw material to the packaging received at checkout.
+The Digital Passport explains certifications and the evidence supporting them – while the author of this text seeks a balance between technical information and a narrative accessible to the general public.

-The value of such certifications depends entirely on the credibility of the certifying body.
-Armani’s Regenerative Cotton Project in Puglia, especially the agricultural phase in Rutigliano, is audited by Regenagri — a UK-registered Community Interest Company (CiC).
-Certified inspectors conduct annual on-site audits, assessing parameters such as water use, energy use, natural-only fertilizers, reduced tillage, machinery maintenance, presence of windbreak hedges, and absence of plastic in operations.
+The value of traceability and certification depends on the competence and authority of the certifying body.
+The Regenerative Cotton project activated by Armani in Puglia, particularly regarding the agricultural phase in Rutigliano, proceeds under the audits of Regenagri – a Community Interest Company (CIC) registered in the UK.
+Professional auditors conduct annual inspections, assessing every possible parameter: water consumption, energy use, types of natural fertilizers, reduced tillage depth, machinery maintenance, field monitoring with required windbreak hedges, absence of plastic.

 Carlo Mazzoni